jtrudeau/arduinogitresource2025/templates/README_TEMPLATE.md

 ```
 project/
 │
-├── src/             # Source files
-├── docs/            # Documentation files
+├── docs/            # Additional Documentation files
-├── tests/           # Test files
+├── tests/           # Test files if applicable
 ├── .gitignore       # Git ignore file
-├── README.md        # This file
+└── README.md        # This file
-└── LICENSE          # License file
 ```

 ## Contributing

-Instructions for how to contribute to this project.
+Instructions for how to contribute to this project if applicable when working on a team!

 ## License

-This project is licensed under the [LICENSE NAME] - see the LICENSE file for details.
+This project is licensed under the MIT License.

 ## Acknowledgments